alexksikes/fSphinx/INSTALL.md

-﻿First you need to [install][1] the latest version of Sphinx if you have not already done so.
+First you need to [install][1] the latest version of Sphinx if you have not already done so.
 You would do something like this:

     svn checkout http://sphinxsearch.googlecode.com/svn/trunk/ sphinxsearch-read-only
     cd sphinxsearch-read-only